homemadearcade/zero/todo/_UPNEXT.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-BETTER TEXTURE/LAYER SYSTEM

-LAYERS property on ArcadeGame
-A layer either has colliders or it doesnt.
-A layer is given a texture id.
-Layers is an object on GameModel.
-A Layer has a texture Id.
-You can look up the depth  a brush/eraser is supposed to be on by finding its Layer object.
-The layer object also
-Save BG PG FG to the aws images object

 BETTER DATA MODEL
   Decide - what does default mean, what does initial mean?
     Initial Data vs Default data...?